Advanced Settings

 where you might want to disable this, usually because you want to

 observe the uncorrected behavior of the mount.
-For example,
+In most cases, you will be better

 off running the Guiding Assistant for these purposes, which